Isaac250808/OCR-Coding-Challenges/README.md

 # OCR-Coding-Challenges
-I have completed all of the 80 OCR Coding Challenges, and put the code in this repo
+I have (/would have) completed all of the 80 OCR Coding Challenges, and put the code in this repo

 The link to the PDF where these are found are here: https://www.ocr.org.uk/Images/260930-coding-challenges-booklet.pdf